jkyberneees/hydra-plugin-http/docs/lb.md

     }
 }));
 ```
-* **last-presence**: The load balancer select the node who last reported presence status.
+* **last-presence**: (default) The load balancer select the node who last reported presence status.
 This method is intended to be used when the service is already balanced or clustered, `Nginx Load Balancer` for example.
 Usage and configuration:
 ```js
 hydra.use(new HydraHttpPlugin({